+This summer series of steam hauled trains provides an opportunity for passengers from York, Leeds and the Aire Valley to travel over the spectacular Settle & Carlisle Railway Line.

 This summer series of steam hauled trains provides an opportunity for passengers from York, Leeds and the Aire Valley to travel over the spectacular Settle & Carlisle Railway Line, probably the most famous railway route in Britain.
 There is also the option of visiting the Cumbrian market town of Appleby or the border city of Carlisle.
 These day trips revive the nostalgic former days of steam when travel by train through magnificent scenery was an experience to savour.

-Passengers who choose to alight at Appleby will have around four hours to visit this historic market town which lies in a loop of the picturesque River Eden.
+Passengers who choose to alight at Appleby will have around four hours to visit this historic market town, which lies in a loop of the picturesque River Eden.
 Passengers choosing to continue to Carlisle will have over one and a half hours to explore the Border City, possibly visiting the castle, cathedral, Tullie House Museum or the Lanes Shopping Centre.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.

-First Class includes morning coffee with a Danish pastry and afternoon tea with a savoury dish followed by a selection of fancies and cakes.
+First Class includes morning coffee with a muffin, afternoon tea and coffee with a cake and a biscuit.

-Standard Class includes a reserved seat at a table for four.
+Standard Class includes a reserved seat usually at a table for four.

 A buffet car is available and serves tea, coffee, snacks and light refreshments.

-Approximate timings shown
+Updated approximate timings shown